hchiam/please/README.md

 ## B) On Your Computer (Full Version):

 1. Download this project from GitHub. https://github.com/hchiam/please/archive/master.zip --> master branch.
+Or get a different version at https://github.com/hchiam/please/releases

 2. Open the folder using Terminal or Command-line.